mcclane/venmo-crawler/README.md

 Crawls user feeds and puts the transactions into a mongodb database.
-Has scraped >250,000 transactions so far.
+Used to scrape 1 million transactions so far.

 ## Requirements
 python3